chocolatey/docs/input/en-us/central-management/index.md

 Once you've removed this, you'll need to restart the Agent Service to get it regenerated.

-> ℹ️ You may ***also*** need to remove the ChocolateyLocalAdmin user (if you are using it for services) and reinstall the Agent service (and CCM service if on this machine) to get that password corrected.
+> :information_source: You may ***also*** need to remove the ChocolateyLocalAdmin user (if you are using it for services) and reinstall the Agent service (and CCM service if on this machine) to get that password corrected.

 ### An Internal error occurred during your request